tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-27-why-simple-language-isnt-so-simple.md

 >
 > An Intent provides a facility for performing late runtime binding between the code in different applications.
 Its most significant use is in the launching of activities, where it can be thought of as the glue between activities.
 It is basically a passive data structure holding an abstract description of an action to be performed. ([Intent](https://developer.android.com/reference/android/content/Intent.html))

-The writer uses simple language.
+The writer uses a simple style.
 And the passage scores OK with Grade 13 in the Hemingway app.
 But it's hardly understandable.
 The incomprehensibility is not due to the stylistic constructions.
 It's due to the unfamiliar terminology.
 This documentation requires readers to learn a new vocabulary.
 Behind the new terms is often a new concept as well.

 No matter how you try to simplify it, users unfamiliar with the terms and concepts will find this documentation impenetrable.